How To Get New Commercial Cleaning Accounts

 Any advice would be greatly appreciated

 The things that you are doing so far are great.
-You may have to repeat these activites a few times, because repetition is the name of the game in marketing and people only buy your service every now and again (not daily like food).
+You may have to repeat these activities a few times, because repetition is the name of the game in marketing and commercial clients only buy your service every now and again (not daily like food).

 First thing to do is to ask all of your residential clients to keep your company in mind for their offices and ask them to take the flyers you have and give them to the person in charge of this area at their place of work.

 Next, draft a nice informal letter that you can send out to everyone you know.
 Send it postal mail and let them know that you have a growing specialty in this market.
 Describe your “ideal” client to them and ask for referrals.